Home

 Kremlin,

-as players secretly allocate values, here to eighteen
+in that players secretly allocate values, here to eighteen

 notorious figures of history from Attila the Hun to the Empress